World Vegetarian Day: International Vegetarian Days

 Meatless Monday is part of the Healthy Monday initiative.
 Healthy Monday encourages Americans to make healthier decisions at the start of every week.
 Other Healthy Monday campaigns include: Do The Monday 2000, Quit and Stay Quit Monday, Move it Monday, Monday Mile and others.

-Graphics

-Various graphic and artistic representations are used; there is no one logo to represent World Vegetarian Day.
-Some of the other dates within Vegetarian Awareness Month have their own logos, or a series of logo representations, if they are sponsored in part or totally by identifiable organizations.

 Chinese society vegetarian days

 There is a common practice for some Chinese people to be vegetarian twice a lunar month - the first day and the 15th day of each lunar month. (初一)﹑(十五).
 The 15th day of each lunar month is the day/night with full moon.
 Local vegetarian restaurants are particularly busy on those 2 days.
 The origin of such practice is related to religious beliefs.

+Nine Emperor Gods Festival

+The Nine Emperor Gods Festival, also known as the Vegetarian Festival, is a nine-day Taoist celebration beginning on the eve of the ninth lunar month of the Chinese calendar, celebrated primarily in Southeast Asian countries such as Malaysia, Singapore, Indonesia and Thailand by the Peranakans (not the entire Overseas Chinese community).
+The ninth lunar month occurs around World Vegetarian Day.